openUC2/UC2-GIT/CAD/CUBE_STAGE_Z-Sample_v2/Readme.md

 The stl-files can be found in the folder [STL](./STL).

+Wiring and coding examples can be found in the folder [ELECTRONICS](./ELECTRONICS).

 ### Purpose
 In light-sheet microscopy one often needs the ability to move the sample trought the illuminating light-sheet in order to capture the 3D information from the sample.
 This can either be done by scanning the light-sheet and focussing the objective lens simultaneously or by simply moving the sample along the optical axis w.r.t. the detection objective lens.